 During the 19th century, a number of deep limestone quarries were worked in the Southmead area.
 Sometime after 1903, the site known as Shellard’s or Southmead Quarry ceased production and was allowed to flood.
 Soon after this, the flooded quarry started to be used informally for swimming and ice-skating.
-From about 1912, a Mr Curtis charged people to swim at the lake, which became known as the Westbury bathing place or Henleaze bathing pool.
+Sometime before 1910, a Mr Weekes charged people to swim at the lake, which became known as the Westbury bathing place or Henleaze bathing pool.
 It was very popular, with up to 200 people in the water on sunny days, and the whole length of the lake was used for swimming.

 1907 Advert for ice skating at lake in the Western Daily Press

 1908 Royal Humane Society gold medal awarded to a Mr Turner who after his morning swim rescued a fellow swimmer who was struggling